onfido/react-native-sdk/README.md

 You could also provide custom translation for a locale that we don’t currently support, by having an additional XML strings file inside your resources folder for the desired locale.
 See [Localisation section of Android SDK repo](https://github.com/onfido/onfido-android-sdk#4-localisation) for the details.

 #### iOS
-There is simple configuration needed on React Native SDK to enable custom localisation.
+There is a simple configuration needed on the React Native SDK to enable custom localisation.
 You can also provide a custom translation for a locale that Onfido doesn't currently support.

 1. Add this statement to your configuration object.